joehutchison10/Calculating-User-Churn-Rates-with-SQL/README.md

  LIMIT 100;

-### I have identified that we have complete months for January, February, and March.
+### We have complete months for January, February, and March.
 Thus we can create a temporary table for them, and CROSS JOIN (combine) it with our orginal subscription table.
-This will create a another temporary table, where each row of our subscription table will be combined with a start and end date for each month!
+This will create a new temporary table called cross_join, where each row of our subscription table will be combined with a start and end date for each month!

 WITH months AS